 Combine that with the fact that releases come in fast (as a subscription), and potentially there’s a recipe for disaster.

 The good news: There are free tools available that can improve Windows 10 performance significantly, but the question remains: How effective are they, and do they break anything else in the process of removing software and services?
 Ever since the first release of Windows 10 at Login VSI, we’ve published a report on scalability, and this release is no different.
-However, our software can also report back on compatibility, so if you want to know if all your applications still work after an upgrade, get your trial today.
+However, our software can also report back on compatibility.

 For these experiments, I’ve set up a test lab (Cisco Hyperflex) that’s easily capable of running 250 users in a standard virtual machine configuration with 2CPU’s and 4GB of memory.
 I’ve then used Login VSI’s software to simulate 250 users within the timeframe of approximately an hour using the industry-standard knowledge worker workload.